Woodblock printing on textiles: Ancient world

-As in the case of weaving and embroideries, specimens of printed stuffs have of recent years been obtained from disused cemeteries in Upper Egypt (Akhmim and elsewhere) and tell us of Egypto-Roman use of such things.
-Some few of them are now lodged in European museums.
+As in the case with weaving and embroideries, specimens of printed stuffs have of recent years been obtained from disused cemeteries in Upper Egypt (Akhmim and elsewhere) and tell us of Egypto-Roman use of such things.
+A few of these are now lodged in European museums.
 For indications that early Egyptians, Greeks and Romans were acquainted with the process, one has to rely upon less evidence.
 Of textiles painted by Egyptians there are many actual examples.
 Apart from these there are wall paintings, e.g., those of Beni Hasan (c.
 2200–1800 BC), which depict Egyptian people wearing costumes irregularly patterned with spots, stripes and zigzags, which may have been more easily stamped than embroidered or woven.
-A more complicated and orderly pattern well suited to stamping occurs in a painting about 1320 BC, of Hathor and King Meneptha I. Herodotus, referring to the garments of inhabitants of the Caucasus, showing representations of various animals.
+A more complicated and orderly pattern well suited to stamping occurs in a painting about 1320 BC, of Hathor and King Meneptha I. Herodotus also referred to the garments of the inhabitants of the Caucasus, describing representations of various animals.

 When Alexander invaded India in 327 BC, there were reportedly block-printed textiles produced there.

-Pliny the Elder describes a process employed in Egypt for the colouring of cloth.
-After pressing the material, which is white at first, they saturate it, not with colours, but with mordants that are calculated to absorb colour.
+Pliny the Elder describes a process employed in Egypt for the coloring of cloth.
+After pressing the material, which is white at first, they saturate it, not with colors, but with mordants intended to absorb color.
 He does not explain how this saturation is done.
 But as it is clearly for the purpose of obtaining a decorative effect, stamping or brushing the mordants into the material may be inferred.
-When this was finished the cloth was plunged into a cauldron of boiling dye and removed the next moment fully coloured.
-It is a singular fact, too, that although the dye in the pan is of one uniform colour, the material when taken out of it is of various colours according to the nature of the mordants that have been respectively applied to it.
+When this was finished the cloth was plunged into a cauldron of boiling dye and removed the next moment fully colored.
+It is a singular fact, too, that although the dye in the pan is of one uniform color, the material when taken out of it is of various colors according to the nature of the mordants that have been respectively applied to it.
 Egypto-Roman bits of printed textiles from Akhmim exhibit the use, some three hundred years later than the time of Pliny, of boldly cut blocks for stamping figure-subjects and patterns onto textiles.
 Almost concurrent with their discovery was that of a fragment of printed cotton at Arles in the grave of St Caesarius, who was bishop there about AD 542.
 Equal in archaeological value are similar fragments found in an ancient tomb at Quedlinburg.
 These, however, are of comparatively simple patterns.